oisinos3/SafeMotion/Motion Capture Files/FBX Files/Newer Takes/readme.md

-### File Naming & Contents
+### File Contents

-The files in this folder are named to reflect their contents and required processing steps.
+The files in this folder are the most recent takes recorded, and are named to reflect their contents and required processing steps.

 ---